Peter Enckelman

 Peter Mikael Enckelman (born 10 March 1977) is a Finnish former professional footballer who played as a goalkeeper.
-Enckelman represented Finland and played for TPS Turku, Aston Villa, Blackburn Rovers, Cardiff City, St Johnstone, Heart of Midlothian and IFK Mariehamn.
+He represented Finland and played for TPS Turku, Aston Villa, Blackburn Rovers, Cardiff City, St Johnstone, Heart of Midlothian and IFK Mariehamn.

 Club career

 Aston Villa

 Born in Turku, Varsinais-Suomi, Enckelman signed for his first English club, Aston Villa, from his hometown team, TPS Turku, in February 1999 for a fee of around €1 million (1,7m + 4,3m Finnish markka).
 He made his debut during a 3–1 defeat against Arsenal on 11 September 1999 as a second-half substitute, his first start coming three days later against Chester City in the League Cup.

 After David James left the team, Enckelman was pleased when he was called upon in some of the later fixtures, as he expected to be seeing some more first-team action.
 However, the signing of former Manchester United goalkeeper Peter Schmeichel put a considerable damper on things, as, apart from the matches in Aston Villa's Intertoto Cup campaign of that season, he was left with virtually no playing time.
-It was only when Graham Taylor took over as manager that Enckelman was installed as first choice keeper, as Schmeichel was sold to Manchester City.
+It was only when Graham Taylor took over as manager that Enckelman was installed as first-choice keeper, as Schmeichel was sold to Manchester City.

 Enckelman was the culprit for a defensive error in a hotly contested local derby (Birmingham City v Aston Villa (3–0) on 16 September 2002); as Olof Mellberg took a quick defensive throw-in to the keeper, Enckelman took his eye off the ball and as he was unable to control it, it slid under his foot and rolled in to the goal.
 There is some debate over whether the goal should have stood, as the laws state that a goal cannot be scored directly from a throw-in.
-The ball was adjudged to, yet did not appear, to scrape against the studs of his boot.
+The ball was adjudged to, yet did not appear to, scrape against the studs of his boot.
 Enckelman has stated on numerous occasions that he did not touch the ball prior to it entering the net.
 The incident led to further controversy when a rival fan charged onto the pitch and approached Enckelman, before making an offensive gesture directly to his face.
 The fan was later arrested and jailed, and Enckelman was praised for his refusal to retaliate.